Understand supported pay types and deductions in QuickBooks Online Payroll

 Commission

-Commission is a form of compensation that's typically based on an employee's sales performance or completion of a task.
-Commission can be paid in addition to a salary or instead of a salary.
-Hourly employees who also receive a commission must be paid at least the minimum wage for hourly workers.
+Commission is a form of compensation that's typically based on sales performance or task completion.
+It can be paid in addition to a salary or instead of a salary.
+Hourly employees receiving commission must still be paid at least the minimum wage for hourly workers.

-You can add multiple types of commission pay and give each one a unique name.
+You can add multiple types of commission pay in QuickBooks Online and give each one a unique name.
 The custom pay types will then be available when you set up your other employees.

 Overtime